 Recommendation 1.1: Re-Survey the Southside National Register Historic District.
 First listed in the National Register of Historic Places in 1977, the Southside National Register Historic District is Racine's largest historic district, comprising thirty-eight blocks of residential, institutional and educational historic resources located just south of downtown Racine along the Lake Michigan shoreline.
 The Southside District's National Register nomination only contains a partial inventory of historically and architecturally significant buildings, typical of an "early-generation" nomination when the National Park Service did not require a complete inventory of contributing and non-contributing resources.
-A re-survey initiative of the neighborhood should be conducted to garner a more complete understanding of the existing integrity of all buildings, whether they contribute to understanding the significance of district, and whether any additional resources may be individually eligible for National Register or local landmark designation (see survey area #1 on the following page).
-The survey should be completed at an intensive-level, documenting architectural styles and building forms, exterior conditions and features, building alterations, accessory structures, building permit data, and any historical background information.
+A re-survey initiative of the neighborhood was conducted in 2008 to garner a more complete understanding of the existing integrity of all buildings, and whether they contribute to the significance of district.
+That survey found that many properties in the district suffer from integrity issues and are non-contributing to the district.
+Moving forward, the district should continue to be monitored and managed, including a future survey to again assess integrity, and to re-evaluate whether any additional resources may be individually eligible for National Register or local landmark designation (see survey area #1 on the following page).
+This survey should be completed at an intensive-level, documenting architectural styles and building forms, exterior conditions and features, building alterations, accessory structures, building permit data, and any historical background information.